Renato Veiga: International career

 Veiga represented Portugal at under-19, under-20 and under-21 levels, for a total of 17 caps.
 On 8 September 2023 he earned his first appearance for Portugal at under-21 level, playing the 3–0 victory against Andorra in the 2023 UEFA European Championship qualification, and scored his first goal against Belarus, in a 6–1 victory at the same phase.

 Veiga was called up to the senior Portugal national team for the first time for the UEFA Nations League matches against Croatia and Scotland in September 2024.
 He made his debut on 13 October, starting in a 3–1 away victory against Poland in the UEFA Nations League.

-In May 2025, Veiga was selected for Portugal’s 2025 UEFA Nations League Finals squad.
+In May 2025, Veiga was selected for Portugal's 2025 UEFA Nations League Finals squad.
 He and his team would go on to win the tournament 5–3 in a penalty shootout over rivals Spain.

 On 16 November 2025, Veiga scored his first senior international goal, the opener in a 9–1 victory over Armenia at the Estádio do Dragão, as Portugal sealed qualification for the 2026 FIFA World Cup.

+On 19 May 2026, Veiga was selected in the 26-man squad for the 2026 FIFA World Cup.